 It’s not a good idea, and here’s why: wine is a food product that’s a living thing.
-Think about what happens when you cut an apple or peel a banana and then leave it on the kitchen counter for a while.
+Think about what happens when you cut an apple or peel a banana and leave it on the kitchen counter for a while.
 The browning that occurs on the fruit is caused by oxidation.
 The same thing happens to wine.

-While a little oxygen may enhance a wine’s bouquet – that’s why we swirl it in the glass or use a decanter – too much of a good thing can start a chemical reaction that robs the wine of its wonderful aromas and flavors, leaving you with a big old glass of cheap Sherry.
+While a little oxygen may enhance a wine’s bouquet – that’s why we swirl it in the glass or use a decanter – too much of a good thing can start a chemical reaction that robs the wine of its wonderful aromas and flavors, leaving you with a big old glass of vinegar.
 Not too appealing and, as you will see, easy to avoid!